suren-m/tfw/guide/2_tf_config/2_variables.md

 ## 2.4 Recap

-Take a few minutes to understand the different sources of values that are used for our variables.
+Take a few minutes to observe and recap on different value sources that are used for our variables.

 Your `contoso` folder should look like below.
 Make sure you are fully comfortable with what those files are. (_you can ignore state.backup file for now_)